 Transfer the sample and drying agent to an evaporating dish, cover it with minimal additional drying agent, and let it dry in a fume hood overnight.

-Next, mount the prepared sample on a microscope stub using carbon adhesive tape.
+Next, mount the prepared sample on the top of a microscope stub using carbon adhesive tape.

-Finally, apply silver paint to the edges of the stub, then from the edge of the stub to each of the samples, to reduce the build-up of excess electrons, which would result in undesirable image artifacts.
+Finally, apply silver paint to the edges of the stub, then from the edge of the stub to each of the samples, to reduce the build-up of excess electrons, which could result in undesirable image artifacts.

-In this experiment, fruit flies - Drosophila melanogaster [pronunciation] - are prepared for SEM analysis using the drying agent hexamethyldisilazane [pronounced: hexa-methyl-di-sigh-la-zane]– HDMS.
+In this experiment, fruit flies - Drosophila melanogaster [pronunciation] - are prepared for SEM analysis using the drying agent– HMDS.

-Protocol Title TEXT: Chemical Drying of Drosophila melanogaster for SEM Analysis Using Hexamethyldisilazane (HMDS)
+Protocol Title TEXT: Chemical Drying of Drosophila melanogaster Using Hexamethyldisilazane (HMDS)

 Sources: